arookas/flaaffy/cotton.md

 #### Registers

-There are 43 register parameters available on every track, able to be accessed by name.
+There are 43 register parameters available on every track, each accessed by name.
 The indices range from 0&#8209;13, 32&#8209;35, 40&#8209;48, and 64&#8209;79.
 Indices outside these ranges will result in undefined behavior.
 Each register's name is a lowercase `r`, followed by the register number in decimal.